 While startup resources in Chicago were scarce a decade ago, things have changed quite a bit.
 Chicago’s 1871, created in 2012 to support Chicago’s startup community, ranks 1st in the U.S. among North American Business Incubators and 4th in the world.
 1871 is home to hundreds of early stage, high growth digital startups and offers tremendous resources and programming to entrepreneurs at all stages of their startup journey.

-Sounding good?
+Sound good?
 We think so.
-Here at crowdSPRING, we couldn’t imagine home being anywhere else.
+Crowdspring couldn’t imagine home being anywhere else.

 Design Done Better